-Honestly, homemade versions do not taste exactly like the store-bought Binggrae versions because homemade ones use natural ingredients instead of artificial flavorings.
-Thus, homemade is healthier!
-We hope you enjoy our homemade Korean banana flavored milk recipe!
+Note: Before making this recipe, it is important to note that homemade versions do not taste exactly like the store-bought Binggrae.
+Like most foods, homemade variations use more natural ingredients rather than artificial flavorings.
+As a result, your drink may taste different but it is definitely healthier!
+I hope you enjoy my homemade Korean banana-flavored milk recipe!

 What Is Korean Banana Milk?

 The name for the famous Binggrae banana milk is ‘Banana Mat Milk’ (바나나맛 우유).
-Literally, this translates from Korean to English as ‘Banana Flavored Milk.’
+Literally, this translates to English as ‘Banana Flavored Milk.’

 The History of Korean Banana Milk:

 At the time, the Korean government wanted to encourage the Korean general population to drink more milk.
-In 1974, bananas were considered a luxury–they did not grow in Korea.
-Because of this, bananas were imported and very expensive.
-So, Binggrae and the government thought people would be attracted to the banana flavored milk to get a taste of the luxurious fruit.
+In 1974, bananas were considered a luxury as they needed to be imported.
+So, Binggrae and the government thought people would be attracted to the banana-flavored milk to get a taste of the luxurious fruit.

 The processed store-bought Binggrae version of Korean banana milk contains approximately 80% milk.
-Some of the other ingredients include water, sugar, banana juice concentrate, food coloring, and artificial flavors.
-Depending on your country’s food regulations, ingredients in imported Binggrae banana flavored milk may vary.
+Some other ingredients include water, sugar, banana juice concentrate, food coloring, and artificial flavors.
+Depending on your country’s food regulations, ingredients in imported Binggrae banana-flavored milk may vary.